Paris Mountain State Park is working to rebuild its Music in the Woods stage

 Rendering via Friends of Paris Mountain State Park

-Each fall, local and regional artists hit the stage at Paris Mountain State Park for a solar-powered music series, and Music in the Woods has become a Greenville tradition.
+It’s been a few years since local and regional artists hit the stage at Paris Mountain State Park for a solar-powered music series.
+Before Hurricane Helene, Music in the Woods was a Greenville fall tradition.

 GVL_Paris_Mountain_State_Park_JAN2024